Learn two tools to make the essence of the gospel clear in different cultural contexts

 As a group, make a pros/cons list of the benefits of using a booklet or app that introduces the essence of the gospel.

-Then, reflecting back on the past year (or two), how did students in our movement place their faith in Christ?
+Then, reflecting back on the past year (or two), how did people place their faith in Christ?

-Have everyone on your team download the GodTools app on their smartphone.
+Have everyone on your team/group download the GodTools app on their smartphone.
 Under “All Tools” in the top tab, select:

 - “Knowing God Personally,” (or “THE FOUR,” which is a simplified version of “Knowing God Personally”),